 Broccoli, Cabbage, Cauliflower, Kohlrabi (Cole Crops)

 These plants can be started indoors about the 2nd – 3rd week in April so they are ready for planting around the 3rd week of May.
 These young plants can take the cool nights & early mornings, but avoid frost.
 If it’s looking like there may be a frost, be sure to cover them up.

-- Lettuce or other Leaf Crops can be started indoors, but does well outdoors in successive seedings too.
+Lettuce and leafy greens can be started indoors, but do well outdoors in successive seedings too.
 If you’d like to get a jump start on them, start them in the first few weeks of May.
 Leaf crops are very fast growers.
 Be sure to give them plenty of room to grow and keep the temperatures cool in your indoor garden – they will stretch in high temperatures.

 Looking for more details on seeding?
 Be sure to check out our blog and video on seeding!